Question 1: Which of the following parameters is the most important factor to boost a pharmacy’s sales and profit?

 Answer: A

-The other options may seem right, but if you choose them you are hurting the patient as the patient has high uric acid levels.
-No other options in the list deals with the actual problem of high uric acid levels.
+The other options may seem right, but if you choose them, you are hurting the patient, as the patient has high uric acid levels.
+No other options in the list deal with the actual problem of high uric acid levels.
 Hence, option A is the right answer.

 Question 5: JT is a 29-year-old female who smokes 4 cigarettes in a day.
 She does not have epilepsy or psychosis.
 She recently underwent a lower jaw surgery for cosmetic enhancement.
 What is the best recommendation for JT for her to quit smoking?